Scientist in the Terrestrial Biosphere Modelling Group

 since 10/2016 PhD Student at the Technical University of Munich (TUM), and member of the TUM School of Life Sciences Weihenstephan

 since 12/2015 member of the International Max Planck Research School for Global Biogeochemical Cycles

-since 10/2015 PhD Student at the Max Planck Institute for Biogeochemistry in Jena
+10/2015 - 04/2020 PhD Student at the Biogeochemical Integration Department at the Max Planck Institute for Biogeochemistry, Jena, DE

 10/2013 - 09/2015 M.Sc. in Physics of Earth and Atmosphere at University of Bonn, DE

 10/2010 - 09/2013 B.Sc. in Meteorology at University of Bonn, DE